aliceitmushuk/fast_krr_alisver/README.md

 We present both a quickstart guide and detailed instructions for reproducing our experiments and figures.

 ## Quickstart

-TODO: Add distinction between `ASkotch` and `ASkotchV2`.

-We present instructions for installing the repository via `pip` and using `ASkotchV2` on some example problems.
+We present instructions for installing the repository via `pip` and using our method, `ASkotchV2`, on some example problems.

 > [!NOTE]
 > Currently, our implementation can only handle Laplacian, Matérn 1/2, Matérn 3/2, Matérn 5/2, and RBF kernels.